 Jeff was also born and raised in Winnipeg, MB before moving west in 2005 and finally putting down roots in Calgary in 2007.
 It was in Calgary, ironically, that he found himself connecting more with his cousin Marshall than when they were growing up in the same city.
 His friends and family had always asked him if he would move back to Winnipeg one day.
 His reply “only if the Jets come back will I even consider it.”

 Jeff grew up around hockey and the Jets were the only team that mattered to him.
 Countless nights he would be out late on the street with his brother pretending to be Dale Hawerchuck or Teemu Selanne and countless others that wore the Blue, Red and White of the Jets.
 He was only 14 when the Jets played their last game but like he had been lucky enough many seasons before, he was able to attend that last and final playoff game vs Detroit.
 Jeff is so passionate he still holds a grudge against Detroit for eliminating the Jets from the NHL to this day.

-Any Jets fan knows the significance of a white out.
+Any Jets fan knows the significance of a whiteout.
 It’s a tradition that still continues today in Winnipeg at hockey events.
-When the Jets relocated to Phoenix, the fans there attempted to contiue the tradition but were missing one key element – the white noise.
+When the Jets relocated to Phoenix, the fans there attempted to continue the tradition but were missing one key element – the white noise.
 During games the sound level would consistently reach over 100dB, garnering the white noise moniker.

 A passion for hockey.
 A passion for Canada.
 A passion for the Winnipeg Jets.
-The three main reasons why the Winnipeg White Out website exists.
+The three main reasons why the Winnipeg Whiteout website exists.
 We invite you to leave a comment and let us know what you think of the site.
-If you’d like to send us both an email you can send it to info[at]winnipegwhiteout[dot]com and one, or both of us, will reply.
+If you’d like to, feel free to connect with us.